-Gorgeous baby heirloom tomatoes, big hunks of marinated artichoke, and fresh homemade pesto make this dish a winner!
-If you love fresh flavors and need some pasta to fill you up, then add this Pesto Casarecce Pasta with Baby Heirloom Tomatoes and Artichoke recipe to your to-do list.
-As an added bonus, it uses only a few simple ingredients and is under 15 minutes to prepare.
+Feast your eyes on these noodles!
+Add in gorgeous baby heirloom tomatoes, big hunks of marinated artichoke, and fresh homemade pesto to make this dish a winner!
+If you love fresh flavors and need some pasta to fill you up, then add this Quick and Easy Casarecce Pasta with Pesto recipe to your to-do list.
+As an added bonus, the chilled version uses only one pot, a few simple ingredients, and is under 15 minutes to prepare.

 This gorgeous pasta dish is filled with one of our favorite noodles.
-Casarecce, which is a traditional short noodle from Sicily, is a loosely rolled pasta which is perfect for holding pesto and also makes a nice presentation.
+Casarecce, which is a traditional short noodle from Sicily, is a loosely rolled short pasta that is perfect for holding pesto and also makes a nice presentation.

 Why we love this recipe: